-Mattapoisett Council on Aging Annual Report 2009
+Mattapoisett Council on Aging Annual Report 2010

 The Mattapoisett Council on Aging is housed within the Center School on 17 Barstow Street.
 Staff at the COA Social and Wellness Center includes an Outreach Specialist, Activities Scheduler, Executive Director as well as volunteers to answer phones and assist with office duties in addition to the volunteers assisting with many other tasks including data entry and leading workshops and classes.
-Volunteers donated over 5,000 hours of time to the Mattapoisett community through their work at the COA in 2009.
+As in 2009, volunteers donated over 5,000 hours of time to the Mattapoisett community through their work at the COA in 2010.
 The Social and Wellness Center is also the home of the Mattapoisett chapter of Serving the Health Information Needs of Elders (SHINE) with a volunteer SHINE counselor.